madzm92/Capstone/README.md

 Here I will provide weekly status updates on my project

+## Project Mission Statement

+The goal of this project is to utilize a variety of data science, and software engineering techniques to build a website that brings some benefit to a group of people (to be decided after project idea submission).
+In this project I would like to use:
+- Artificial Intelligence: This could be designing a machine learning model, using NLP, or building a recommendation algorithm
+- Design a website a user can interact with: Allow a user to input something into a website, and receive something in return

 ## Week 1: Jan/21 - Jan/27
 - Introduction: Discuss general details and guidlines of project
 - Deliverable: Set up status tracker & Project Ideas